 Using a box.

 - Use a special rigid bike box or get a cardboard bike box from your local bike shop.
-Usually they are happy to set one aside for you.
 Then follow these steps, or ask your bike shop to pack the bike up for you.

 - Remove the front wheel and pedals.
 Place a small piece of card between the brake pads to keep them apart.